AlmaLinux/build-system-rfes/SBOM/SBOM.md

    # it should return 0 for authenticated and trusted commits
    ```
    Save the state of authentication for sending to master.

+   Authentication state should be shown in UI for every project in build

-2. Notarize each artifact after build is completed:
+2. Notarize each artifact after build is completed, even if source isn't authenticated:
    ```shell
    $ cas notarize LICENSE \
          --attr build_id=10 \